geickelb/cTAKES-Python-API/README.md

 ### What you'll be able to do ###

-1. Interact with cTAKES `Default Clinical Pipeline` through a Python RESTful API.
+1. Interact with cTAKES `Default Clinical Pipeline` through a Python RESTful API doing:
+    - Annotations for;
+        - Anatomical sites,
+        - Signs/Symptoms,
+        - Procedures,
+        - Diseases/Disorders and
+        - Medications.

 ### cTAKES Python API Install Instructions ###